-Figure 1 : a)Henri Matisse, French, 1869–1954 The Joy of Life, between October 1905 and March 1906, Oil on canvas, 69 1/2 x 94 3/4 in.
+Figure 1 : a)Henri Matisse, French, 1869–1954 The Joy of Life, between October 1905 and March 1906, , 69 1/2 x 94 3/4 in.
 (176.5 x 240.7 cm), oil on canvas, The Barnes Foundation, BF719, b) upper left zoom showing tan-brown alteration crusts on the yellow foliage and on the yellow fruit in the tree at the upper right, and zoom on the faded region below the central reclining figures, sampling location for this study are represented by black cross. c) Henri Matisse, French, 1869-1954 Flower Piece, 1906, 21 7/8 x 18 1/4 in.
 (55.6 x 46.4 cm), oil on canvas, The Barnes Foundation, BF205, d) altered (brown) and non-altered (yellow) regions of yellow paint to the right of the pitcher, sampling locations are represented by black cross.

 Sample preparation and mounting

 In previous works, X-Ray analyses were carried out on the surface of polished cross-sections of painting fragment embedded in resin [11].
 One unpublished result obtained following this classical sample preparation is detailed below (Figure 4).
 However, the examination of samples from historical paintings using combined elemental, molecular and structural methods is increasingly benefiting from the preparation of thin-sections [14].
 Whereas ideally, hyperspectral analyses are carried out on a unique section, the sample preparation requirements (thickness, embedding media etc.) differed as a function of the techniques involved [15].
 Accordingly, for this study two adapted thin section were prepared respectively one for combined XANES and XRD analyses, and another for FTIR analyses.
-For X-Ray based techniques, the sample was first embedded using synthetic resin (Historesin, Leica) and microtomed in order to obtain a section thinnest than 20µm.
+For X-Ray based techniques, the sample was first embedded using synthetic resin (Historesin, Leica) and microtomed in order to obtain a section thinner than 20µm.
 The section was then maintained during acquisition between two ultralene foils (4µm thick, from Spex Sample Prep).
 For µFTIR analysis, micro-compression was favoured to microtome as it shelters from any spectra contamination from embedding material, mentioned in previous works [12, 13].
 Considering that µXRF results are not affected by sample preparation (compressed sample between diamond windows, cross-section and thin section from embedded fragment), this method allows, together with the visible observations, the combination of results from X-ray and infrared spectroscopies.

 Analytical methods